HCGB-IGTP/XICRA/README.md

 The XICRA python pipeline is available in `pip` and also available using `conda`.

-XICRA depends on multiple third party software that we have listed [here] (https://github.com/HCGB-IGTP/XICRA/blob/master/XICRA_pip/README.md#dependencies).
+XICRA depends on multiple third party software that we have listed [here](https://github.com/HCGB-IGTP/XICRA/blob/master/XICRA_pip/README.md#dependencies).

 We encourage you to install XICRA and all dependencies using the conda environment we created.
 To do so: